rfhb/ctrdata/README.md

 These command line tools are required for `ctrLoadQueryIntoDb()`, the main function of package `ctrdata`.

-In Linux and macOS (including version 10.15 Catalina), these are usually already installed.
+In Linux and macOS (including version 11.0 Big Sur), these are usually already installed.

 For MS Windows, install [cygwin](https://cygwin.org/install.html): In